Jubilee Hall

-The program in secondary education (SCED) consists of strong field-oriented and sequenced professional studies and a diverse selection of fields of specialization.
-Candidates must complete a liberal arts core and an academic major in one of the listed fields, in addition to the sequence of professional education courses in secondary education.
+The Secondary Education major consists of strong field-oriented and sequenced professional studies and a diverse selection of fields of specialization.
+Candidates must complete the University Core, B.S.E.
+Secondary Core, Secondary Education Professional Sequence, Clinical Experiences, and a Certification Field major in one of the listed fields.
 Candidates must maintain an overall GPA of 3.0 in order to remain in the program.
-The College of Human Development, Culture, and Media will adhere to state regulations as they change in regard to minimum standards.
+The College will adhere to state regulations as they change in regard to minimum standards.
 Continuation in the program requires demonstration of competencies.

 Secondary teacher candidates are encouraged to join professional organizations in their respective content areas to keep apprised of developments in teaching their subjects.
-Candidates are encouraged to take advantage of study abroad to develop high level proficiency in their language.
+World language candidates are encouraged to take advantage of study abroad to develop high level proficiency in their language.
 Other content majors have similar opportunities to excel in study of and scholarship within their fields.

-Secondary program faculty are committed to the Civic Mission of Schools.
-Candidates in all content fields are aware of the importance of civic engagement and the civic mission of schools through participation in experiences such as Project Citizen and Deliberations in Democracy.
-Work in international programs is an increasing component of this program.
+Program faculty are committed to the Civic Mission of Schools.
 In addition, technology experiences are infused throughout the program so that pre-service teachers exit the program prepared to use technology applications with their students.

-Candidates elect a certification field that must be taken as an academic major in the College of Arts and Sciences and the College of Communication and the Arts.
-Fields of certification include:
+Candidates select a certification field that must be taken as an academic major.
+Current fields of certification include:

 Candidates must complete the academic major in their field of certification and are required to have an adviser in that field.
 Credit requirements vary for each major.